tjvantoll/articles/hackster/home-temperature/article.md

 > **NOTE**: Although the sensor nodes are in a plastic enclosure, they are not rain proof.
 If you place a sensor outside make sure that it’s in a covered location.

-Depending on your home or location, you might need to be careful about how far away you place your sensors nodes from the gateway.
-The optimal distance depends on whether your devices have a clear line-of-sight, or the signal needs to penetrate walls, concrete, and the like.
+Depending on your home or location, you might need to be careful about how far away you place your sensor nodes from your gateway.
+The optimal distance depends on whether your devices have a clear line-of-sight, and whether the signal needs to penetrate walls, concrete, and the like.

 Out in the open, devices can communicate across 1 KM or more.
-In a home or building, your devices may need to be placed closer together, ideally less than a hundred meters apart—but you really just have to test in your own environment to know for sure.
+In a home or building, your devices may need to be placed closer together, ideally less than a hundred meters apart, but the only way to know for sure is to set things up in your own environment.

 My house is relatively open so I had no signal issues, and in my testing I was able to take my sensors several hundred meters down my road before I started having communication problems.

-And the cool thing was, once I had the sensor nodes in place, I immediately started to get data flowing in from all the locations around my house.
+And the cool thing was, once I had the sensor nodes in place, I immediately started to see data flowing in from all the locations around my house.

 ![](data-dump.png)

 ## Building a Dashboard

-At this point, I now had a constant stream of sensor data coming into Notehub that I could view in a table—which is cool, but to actually make that data actionable I wanted to visualize the readings, and to do that I had to get them out of the simple table.
+At this point, I now had a constant stream of sensor data coming into Notehub that I could view in a table—which is cool, but to make that data actionable I wanted to visualize the readings.

-Luckily Blues offers several ways that you can [route data from Notehub](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) to other cloud services.
-You can use this approach to place your data in one of the big clouds like AWS or Azure, to IoT platforms like Datacake or Ubidots, or to a custom HTTP/HTTPS endpoint.
+Luckily, Blues offers several ways that you can [route data from Notehub](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) to other cloud services.
+You can use this approach to send your data to one of the big clouds like AWS or Azure, to IoT platforms like Datacake or Ubidots, or to a custom HTTP/HTTPS endpoint.

 For Sparrow specifically though, Blues provides an [open-source reference web application](https://github.com/blues/sparrow-reference-web-app) that you can easily configure with your own device identifiers, and immediately view your data in an online dashboard.